Danajon Islet: Overview

-There is an elementary school, a church, two basketball courts, one small road, and one government medical clinic.
-The high school children are sent to Hingotanan Island, 10 km away by boat.
-There is a weekly ferry service from this islet to mainland town of Bato, Leyte, which is 24 km away.
-Other nearby islands include Bilanglangan Island, Gaus Island, & the Caubyan Islets, which are 27 mi to the east.
+There is an elementary school, a church, two basketball courts, one small road, and a government medical clinic.
+The high school students are sent to Hingotanan Island, 10 km away by boat.
+There is a weekly ferry service from this islet to the mainland town of Bato, Leyte, which is 24 km away.
+Other nearby islands include Bilanglangan Island, Gaus Island, and the Caubyan Islets, which are 27 mi to the east.

-The islet takes its name from the Danajon Bank, the Philippines only double barrier reef and one of only 6 documented double barrier reefs in the world.
+The islet takes its name from the Danajon Bank, the Philippines' only double barrier reef and one of only 6 documented double barrier reefs in the world.
 A very rare geological formation, it comprises two sets of large coral reefs that formed offshore on a submarine ridge due to a combination of favorable tidal currents and coral growth in the area.

 Danajon Bank is home to a vast array of commercially valuable reef fishes, shellfish, crustaceans, and invertebrates such as sea cucumbers and sea urchins.
-Its extensive seagrass beds are nursery and feeding grounds for various species of rabbitfish (siganids) and sea horses, while its mangroves are spawning habitats for crustaceans, shrimps, and various fishes.
+Its extensive seagrass beds are nursery and feeding grounds for various species of rabbitfish (siganids) and seahorses, while its mangroves are spawning habitats for crustaceans, shrimp, and various fish.

 Aquaculture

 The main and only cash crop for the locals living on the islet is guso (Eucheuma cottonii) which is a seaweed, which is grown in the shallow waters of the Danajon Bank, upon which the islet sits.
-There are two large 1,000 feet bamboo docks, for the drying of the guso before it is sold.
+There are two large 1,000 foot bamboo docks for the drying of the guso before it is sold.
 The guso is either sold in Cebu or Cagayan de Oro, after it is transported there.